 There isn’t a place in the world that I wouldn’t visit.
 No country or city, town or village that I wouldn’t explore if given the opportunity.
-But like most other people, I don’t have deep pockets, a large inheritance to cash in or a sugar daddy to fund my adventures.
-So instead I use food as a means to explore, show the world to my children and scratch the ever-present travel bug itch until I can pack my bags for the next adventure.
+But like most other people, I don’t have deep pockets, a large inheritance to cash in, or an angel investor to fund my adventures.
+So instead I use food and words as a means to explore, show the world to my children and scratch the ever-present travel bug itch until I can pack my bags for the next adventure.

 I’ve spent the last ten years working with cookery schools, chefs, publishing houses and magazines, all around the themes of where food comes from, how can we make it accessible to everyone, and how it can be used as a powerful tool to teach us about the world and each other.